mikeshulman/narya/README.md

 ```
 the names `a.one` and `uno` will refer to `1` while the names `a.two` and `two` will refer to `2`.

 Imported names also remain available in their original locations; there is no way to remove a name from the scope once it is added.
 In addition, names imported this way are not *exported* from the current file when it it loaded by another file.
 That is, if the above example is in a file `"foo.ny"`, then if some other file says `import "foo"` then it will only be able to access the original names `a.one` and `a.two`, not the new ones `uno` and `two`.
+But, of course, they are exported if the variant called `export` is used instead.

 ### Importing notations